 Anyone interested in SLR photography has to start somewhere.
 Buying your first camera kit can be both exciting and overwhelming, where do you start?
 What manufacturer do you go with?

 Read the photography forums, buy a few magazines.
-You will see that the industry leaders such as Canon, Nikon and Olympus have always maintained stability and kept up to date with technology.
+You will see that the industry leaders such as Canon, Nikon, Olympus, Sony, Panasonic, Leica etc have always maintained stability.
+They've kept up to date with technology all the while.
 It is my reckoning that they will be around for a long time.

 Do some research, choose your favourite (if you haven’t already) and try to buy their own brand of lenses if your pocket allows it.

-In my opinion, Sigma is one of the best and they make their lenses to fit most major brands of D/SLR.
-The past couple of years has seen their technology progress at a mighty rate and are fast becoming many peoples choice.
+In my opinion, Sigma is one of the best and they make their lenses to fit most major brands of DSLR.
+The past few years has seen their technology progress at a mighty rate and are fast becoming many people's choice.

-Their top-of-the-range glass has HSM (Hyper Sonic Movement) technology which allows fast, accurate and silent focussing, with high quality glass elements.
+Their top-of-the-range glass has HSM (Hyper Sonic Movement) technology.
+This allows fast, accurate and silent focussing, with high quality glass elements.
 They also come in a variety of sizes and prices, although I would recommend that you stay away from their earlier models that were made before their advanced research and development really kicked in.